-It is the oldest and largest village of the Municipality of Aristotle with more than 3.000 residents.
+It is the oldest and largest village of the Municipality of Aristotle with 3.455 residents.
 It is, historically, the continuance of ancient Akanthos, which as stated by historians and highlighted by archaeological research, was, since the 7th century B.C., a colony of the Andrians and a great Macedonian city.
 Today’s settlement was built from the ground up, since the fatal 1932 earthquake of 7 Richter, with its epicenter located here near the sea, leveled the older one.
 As proved by excavations, today’s city is built on top of the ancient cemetery of Akanthos.

 Modern Ierissos is a beautiful, well structured, coastal city.
-It is the administrative center of the new municipality of Stagira-Akanthos.
+It is the administrative center of the municipality of Aristotle.
 The Cultural Center stands out in the settlement and just 1 km to the northwest you will see the impressive tower of Krouna.
 Despite the fact that Akanthos was famous for its wine, younger residents are occupied in fishing, shipbuilding, trade, construction in Mount Athos and tourism.

 It is an important harbor of north Greece, with a remarkable fishing fleet.
 Furthermore, fish from the Ierissos bay are famous for their taste.
 Orkini, a species of tuna found in the area from May until early June, stands out.
 It is cooked stewed or salt-cured.
 The residents were considered to be great shipbuilders, carrying on an ancient craft from generation to generation.
 The shipyards of Ierissos were some of the most significant in Greece, with famous shipbuilders.
 You will notice the old "karnagia", as they call the shipyards, when you drive from Ierissos to Nea Roda.